gitter-badger/Stum/README.md

 * HTML5 ready.
 Use the new elements with confidence.
 * Cross-browser compatible (Chrome, Firefox, IE8+, Opera, Safari).
 * Designed with progressive enhancement in mind.
-* Includes PDO simples functions for access collections.
+* Includes simple functions for access information in collections (require PDO).
 * The latest [Slim Framework](http://www.slimframework.com/) for build API.